DNS Settings: Configuring your Cloudflare Account

 How to setup your cloudfare account to work with Nexudus.

-If you have not already done so, visit the Cloudflare website to create a account.
+If you have not already done so, visit the Cloudflare websitearrow-up-right to create a account.

 Configuring your nameserver settings